elision/elision/Elision/README.txt

 Prerequisites
 =============
-Elision requires Scala 2.9 or later to build.
+Elision requires Scala 2.9.2 or later to build.
 Be careful with later versions of Scala, as things do tend to change.
-Java 6 or later is also a prerequisite, as is Apache Ant.
+Java 7 or later is also a prerequisite, as is Apache Ant 1.8 or later.

 1.)
-Install the Java 6 (or later) SDK.
-Visit http://java.oracle.com/ to
+Install the Java SDK.
+Visit http://java.oracle.com/ to download the
-    download the correct version for your platform.
+    correct version for your platform.

 2.)
-Install Scala 2.9.1 (or later).
-Visit http://www.scala-lang.org/ to
+Install Scala.
+Visit http://www.scala-lang.org/ to download the Scala
-    download the Scala distribution.
+    distribution.

 3.)
 Set the environment variable SCALA_HOME to point to the root folder
     of your Scala installation (the folder that contains the bin and lib folders).

 4.)
-(Optional) It is recommended to get the Scala developer documentation
-    package.
-After you have installed Scala, run the following command at the prompt.
-If you are running on Unix or Linux and have installed Scala in a folder owned by root, you may need to precede the command with sudo.
-      sbaz install scala-devel-docs

-5.)
-Install Apache Ant 1.8 (or later).
-Visit http://ant.apache.org/ to
+Install Apache.
+Visit http://ant.apache.org/ to download the Ant
-    download the Ant distribution.
+    distribution.

 Building